olivertembo/php-coding-style/README.md

 ### On Windows | using command prompt

 1. Clone repo
-2. Run the following commands in the terminal in root directory of cloned repo Run `docker-compose up` This will create new container in docker then start it
+2. Run the following commands in the terminal in root directory of cloned repo
-   Run `composer update` This should update all dependancies of composer
+   `composer update` This should update all dependancies of composer
-   Run `npm install` npm dependancy packages
+   `docker-compose up` This will create new container in docker then start it

+3. Open up docker.
+In your running container, open CLI the for the container 'service-store_laravel.test_1'.
+ Run in the new terminal window.
+This will run all database migrations, seed, and create symlink for image storage.
-3. Run the following commands to create initial users for the application `php artisan migrate` :to migrate databases
+   `php artisan migrate` :to migrate databases
    `php artisan db:seed` : to seed initial data
-   `php artisan storage` : to make a symlink for image storage
+   `php artisan storage:link` : to make a symlink for image storage

+   Hurray! you have just installed everything you need.

 4. View project at: localhost:80